 A minimum cumulative grade point average (CPA) of 2.0 is required.
 Thus, although a ‘D-‘ is a PASS grade, in order to achieve a CPA of 2.0 an average grade of ‘C’ is required.

 On completion of the programme the student will be able to:

-- Exhibit a specialty in particular areas, in order to prepare for careers in media research, public relations, journalism, media criticism, advertising, media management and media regulation
+- Exhibit a speciality in particular areas, in order to prepare for careers in media research, public relations, journalism, media criticism, advertising, media management and media regulation.

 Scholarships - Financial Aid